mccright/rand-notes/Trump-in-four-separate-criminal-cases.md

 2. **Georgia: State case on obstruction in the 2020 election** [Trump faces 13 state charges](https://www.washingtonpost.com/national-security/2023/08/14/trump-indictment-georgia-election-2020), with prosecutors alleging that he tried to undo the election results in that state. (*trial of two defendants are scheduled to start 2023-10-23*)
 3. **Florida: Federal classified-documents case.** [Trump faces 40 federal charges](https://www.washingtonpost.com/national-security/2023/07/27/trump-carlos-deoliveira-classified-indictment) over accusations that he kept top-secret government documents at Mar-a-Lago — his home and private club — and then thwarted government demands that he return them.(*trial scheduled to start 2024-05-20*)
 4. **New York: State business fraud case involving a hush money payment in the 2016 election.** [Trump faces 34 state charges](https://www.washingtonpost.com/national-security/2023/03/30/trump-ny-indictment) in connection with hush money paid to adult-film actress Stormy Daniels during the 2016 campaign. (*trial scheduled to start 2024-03-26*)
+5. **New York: State business fraud case involving years of creating/using fraudulent Trump company financial reports to manipulate loan and insurance acquisition.**

 Trump has responded to these indictments by increasing his use of authoritarian language and threats, as well as accellerating his campaign of dehumanizing all those he chooses as targets.